 Is assisted living cheaper than nursing homes in Florida?

-Assisted living in Florida typically costs around $5,325 per month, while nursing home care often ranges from $8,000 to $9,000 or more per month for a semi-private room.
-Nursing homes provide higher levels of skilled medical care, which contributes to the higher cost.
+Assisted living in Florida typically costs around $5,610 per month, while nursing home care ranges from $10,300 to $12,200 or more per month depending on room type, based on CareScout 2025 data.
+Nursing homes provide higher levels of skilled medical care, which contributes to the significantly higher cost.

 Does Medicaid fully pay for assisted living in Florida?